Jack Vance: Biography

 Vance graduated in 1942.
 Weak eyesight prevented military service.
 He found a job as a rigger at the Kaiser Shipyard in Richmond, California, and enrolled in an Army Intelligence program to learn Japanese, but washed out.
 In 1943, he memorized an eye chart and became an able seaman in the Merchant Marine.
 In later years, boating remained his favorite recreation; boats and voyages are a frequent motif in his work.
 He worked as a seaman, a rigger, a surveyor, a ceramicist, and a carpenter before he established himself fully as a writer, which did not occur until the 1970s.

 From his youth, Vance had been fascinated by Dixieland and traditional jazz.
 He was an amateur of the cornet and ukulele, often accompanying himself with a kazoo, and was a competent harmonica player.
 His first published writings were jazz reviews for The Daily Californian (his college paper), and music is an element in many of his works.

 In 1946, Vance met and married Norma Genevieve Ingold (died March 25, 2008), another Cal student.
 Vance continued to live in Oakland, in a house he built and extended with his family over the years, including a hand-carved wooden ceiling from Kashmir.
-The Vances had extensive travels, including one around-the-world voyage, and often spent several months at a time living in places like Ireland, Tahiti, South Africa, Positano (in Italy) and on a houseboat on Lake Nagin in Kashmir.
+The Vances traveled extensively, including on one around-the-world voyage, and often spent several months at a time living in places like Ireland, Tahiti, South Africa, Positano (in Italy) and on a houseboat on Lake Nagin in Kashmir.

 Vance began trying to become a professional writer in the late 1940s, as part of the San Francisco Renaissance, a movement of experimentation in literature and the arts.
 His first lucrative sale was one of the early Magnus Ridolph stories to Twentieth Century Fox, who also hired him as a screenwriter for the Captain Video television series.
 The proceeds supported the Vances for a year's travel in Europe.
 There are various references to the Bay Area Bohemian life in his work.
 In the 1950s, Vance started a pottery and ceramics hobby, buying a kiln; this interest was an influence on his story "The Potters of Firsk” (1950).

 Science fiction authors Frank Herbert and Poul Anderson were among Vance's closest friends.
 In the early 1950s, when Frank Herbert was a reporter, he interviewed Vance, and the men became friends.
-They moved to Mexico with their families to establish a "writer’s colony" at Lake Chapala, near Guadalajara.

-In 1962, Vance, Frank Herbert and Poul Anderson jointly built a houseboat which they sailed in the Sacramento Delta.
-The Vances and the Herberts lived together near Lake Chapala, Mexico, for a while.
+They moved to Mexico with their families to establish a "writer's colony" at Lake Chapala, near Guadalajara.
+In 1962, Vance, Herbert, and Anderson jointly built a houseboat which they sailed in the Sacramento Delta.
 Vance's interest in houseboats led him to depict them in “The Moon Moth” (1961), The Palace of Love (1967), and in chapter 2 of Wyst: Alastor 1716 (1978).